Spencer Steer Player Props: Reds vs. Orioles

 Orioles Pitching Rankings

-- The pitching staff for the Orioles has a collective 9.3 K/9, the eighth-best in MLB.
+- The Orioles pitching staff is eighth in MLB with a collective 9.3 strikeouts per nine innings.

-- The Orioles have the 16th-ranked team ERA among all MLB pitching staffs (4.27).
+- The Orioles have a 4.25 team ERA that ranks 16th across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.